Jadael/TMT/readme.md

 - [Append](#append) - Combine the channels of up to 16 mono or polyphonic cables (i.e. append the multiple lists together into one big list; up to a total internal buffer of 256 channels), then output a 1 to 16 channel subset of them, with CV controls for width and starting point.
  - [Spine](#spine) - A few useful, static, CV operations for offsets, inverse, and reverse.
 - [Spellbook](#spellbook) - Plain text "musical markup" sequencing of CVs/pitches, with a broad variety of accepted formats for however you want to write your sequences; such as pitch names, MIDI note numbers, semitones, Hertz, etc. Write out sequences in rows and columns like a spreadsheet!
+- [Page](#page) - Expander for Spellbook that outputs columns 17-32.
+Chain up to 31 Pages for 512 columns total.

 ## Getting Started